Synapsia-Solutions/Synapsia-Solutions/docs/test.md

-# Test Page
+# ✅ Test Page

-If you're seeing this, the sidebar is working!
+This is a working sidebar test page.